 Tenure track faculty who are going up for promotion from assistant to associate professor before the Biological Science Committee:

-This format will ensure compliance with the Divisional Committee Guidelines.
+This format will ensure compliance with the Biological Sciences Divisional Committee Guidelines.

-Please note, you also need to review the current Biological Science Divisional Committee Guidelines (or applicable divisional tenure committee guidelines as they contain more details about the dossier than are included in this CV template.
+NOTE:, you also need to review the current Biological Science Divisional Committee Guidelines (or applicable divisional tenure committee guidelines as they contain more details about the dossier than are included in this CV template.

 These guidelines change annually so you must review the latest version.